caltechlibrary/models/modelgen.1.md

 OUT_NAME is the name of the file to write.
 If it is loft off then then standard out is used.

+# ACTION

+An action can be "model", "html" or "sqlite".
+Actions result in a file or content generation rendering a model.

+model MODEL_NAME
+: This action is an interactive modeler.
+It generates YAML file holding the model.
+MODEL_NAME is required is used as the filename for the model.

+html
+: This action will render a YAML model as HTML.
+If no MODEL_NAME is provided then the YAML is read from standard input.

+sqlite
+: This action will render a SQL file suitable for use with SQLite 3.

 # OPTIONS